notyme-dev/RTV_Map_Template/README.md

 6. If you can enter and exit the map correctly you should be ready to start creating your map.

 **Read through "MapTemplate/Main.gd" to get an idea of how registering your custom map with the loader works.**

+**Shelters:**

+Watch the "Shelters" segment of the Tutorial or:
+1. Set the shelter constant to true in your MapTemplate/Main.gd.
+2. Check "Shelter Enter" on your entrance Transition point and "Shelter Exit" on your exit Transition point.
+3. In the "Map" node in your map, set Map Type to "Shelter" and under Details set Shelter Location to whatever map is *outside* of your shelter.

+**Navmesh & AI:**

+Regarding the navmesh I don't have a good solution currently.
+You could follow the guide in the video or look at one of the existing maps to get an idea of what the end result *should* look like but I highly recommend finding a better method.
+I will post an update when and if I do decide to tackle that.

 **Exporting:**
 1. Configure your mod.txt, **set the MapTemplate autoload name to something unique.**